Hospice and Palliative Medicine

 Jessica T. Weinberger, MS, FNP, ACHPN is a board certified Family Nurse Practitioner and has been board certified as an Advanced Practice Hospice and Palliative Care Nurse Practitioner since 2003, the first year the certification was given.
-Jessica has a Master's in Science of Nursing from Pace University's Leinhard Graduate School of Nursing, and completed a BS Ed in Rehabilitation Services from The University of Connecticut.
+Jessica has a Master's in Science of Nursing from Pace University's Leinhard Graduate School of Nursing, and completed a bachelor's in science education in Rehabilitation Services from The University of Connecticut.
 Jessica worked in the fields of pediatrics, adults, and geriatrics until finding her passion of Palliative Care.

 She joined NYU Winthrop Hospital's Palliative Care Program in 2011, after working for 15 years as a hospice and palliative care nurse and nurse practitioner in Nashville Tennessee.
 Since arriving at NYU Winthrop, Jessica has been a preceptor for Master's level palliative nurse practitioner students from New York University.
 In addition, Jessica participates on the Pain Management Committee at NYU Winthrop.